Skip to product information

 Shipping calculated at checkout.

-World sports legends and icons of the fight against racism, Jesse Owens and Cassius Clay, meet at the Rome Olympics in 1960.
+World sporting legends and icons of the fight against racism, Jesse Owens and Cassius Clay, meet at the 1960 Rome Olympics.

 • It belonged to a French journalist who died in 2011.